pglen/pydbase/README.md

 ## High speed database with key / data

-  The motivation was to create a no frills way of saving / retrieving data fast. the command line tester can drive most aspects of this API;
+  The motivation was to create a no frills way of saving / retrieving data.
+It is fast, and the time test shows that this is an order of magnitude faster than most mainstream databases.
+This is due to the engine's simplicity.
+It avoids expensive computations in favor of quickly saving data.

 ### Fast data save / retrieve

 Mostly ready for production.
 All tests pass.
 Please use caution, as this is new.
+The command line tester can drive most aspects of this API; and it is somewhat complete.
+It is also  good way to see the API / Module in action.

 ## API